Resource Library

 No votes yet

-• This dataset comes from a study of 48 hypertensive patients given one of 3 doses of one drug and one dose of another drug.
-Questions from this study refer to associations and relationships between the drugs.
+• This dataset comes from two studies, one of 16 healthy young subjects and another of 14 healthy elderly subjects, each given a drug in two treatment periods.
+Blood samples were taken, and plasma levels were recorded.
+Questions from this study refer to whether age or gender affects plasma level.
 A text file version of the data is found in the relation link.

 0